128technology/docs/docs/sec-config-antivirus.md

 exit
 ```

 In most cases, entering invalid values or parameters during configuration will generate a message in either the CLI or web interface informing the user that the entry is not correct.
-Invalid configurations will not be permitted, and will generate a validation error.
+Invalid configurations will not be committed, and will generate a validation error.

 ## Troubleshooting

 Use the following information and show commands to help identify issues with configuring or running Anti-virus.

 ### Alarms
-Sophos server is down: An alarm is triggered and an error logged.
+- Anti-virus server is down: An alarm is triggered and an error logged.
-Anti-virus engine not running: An alarm is triggered and an error logged after X number of restart attempts.
+- Anti-virus engine not running: An alarm is triggered and an error logged after X number of restart attempts.

 ### Show Commands

-`show utm status`
+The following show commands can be used to view information relevant to the Anti-Virus feature.

-`show antivirus status` - Sophos AV Engine status, license information.
+- `show idp application status` - AV Engine status, license information.
-`show antivirus statistics` - Information regarding traffic processed by the AV engine.
+- `show stats ipd antivirus` - Information regarding traffic processed by the AV engine.